 350 or so Japanese airplanes attacked Pearl Harbor that day.
 Two groups of American planes seemed to get air born.
 Taylor and Welch flew as one pair.
 To take off as two planes, facing unknown numbers, with no known support had to be thrilling.
 They were heros when they took off, but they were not done achieving.

 Their guns were not fully armed.
 Any ground gun emplacement would and did fire on them since they were not looking for defending US planes.
-All planes were seen as a threat at that moment.
+All planes were seen as a threat during these moments.
 And because this is a moment in history, they were also both in tuxedos from a night of parties the night before.
 Lt Taylor was injured in his shoulder in the first flight against the first wave.
 He didn’t retire.
-Neither did until they were out of ammunition.
+Neither did, until they were out of ammunition.
 Worth noting here is that they were flying outdated P40 Warhawks against the best fighters in the world at that time.

 When they did land they were ordered to abandon their planes and take cover.
 They defied this order and returned to the fight with fully fueled and armed planes this time.
 This means the ground crews also defied orders.